 Disinterest in attractive people of an appropriate gender, other than one's love interest, is commonly shown as an indication of being deeply in love; whether this is Truth in Television varies between couples.

 Not to be confused with Single Object Sexuality or Object Sexuality in general.

 Anime & Manga

-Zetsuen no Tempest Entire plot revolves around Yoshino and Mahiro trying to save the world so they can learn who killed Aika - Yoshino's girlfriend (who's picture he still kept in his cellphone and chose to remain her boyfriend even after the fact) and Mahiro's step-sister (Who he was ready to avenge even if it meant the world ending and pulling a Face-Heel Turn)
+Zetsuen no Tempest Entire plot revolves around Yoshino and Mahiro trying to save the world so they can learn who killed Aika - Yoshino's girlfriend (whose picture he still kept in his cellphone and chose to remain her boyfriend even after the fact) and Mahiro's step-sister (Who he was ready to avenge even if it meant the world ending and pulling a Face-Heel Turn)

-The manga Ai Kora appears to be this series main plot, as the main character Hachibei Maeda only finds attraction in women who have his "Ideal Parts".
+The manga Ai Kora appears to be this series' main plot, as the main character Hachibei Maeda only finds attraction in women who have his "Ideal Parts".
 He shows no interest in women who do not have these parts.

 Manabu Tanaka and Reina Ryuuzaki from Yandere Kanojo are a Single Target Couple beyond question.

 Boa Hancock from One Piece despises all men and is indifferent to most women; however, when it comes to Luffy, she has made it explicitly clear that no matter what the circumstances, even if he was the son of demons, she'd still love him.

 Kämpfer's Natsuru Senou.
 Oh Natsuru, you practically drive the plot with the fact that despite having a harem of girls who love you and your crush is a Psycho Lesbian, you still remain Kaede-sexual.